-The members of the Access and Functional Needs team are responsible for ensuring the safety of students and adults during drills and emergencies.
-The Access and Functional Needs Team is responsible for directing team activities and interacting with Operations to identify specific disabilities, access and functional needs of the school population, as well as potential needs of visitors.
-The team facilitates the planning and preparation for appropriate supports for drills and emergencies.
-The Access and Functional Needs team is responsible for ensuring that these individuals are safely evacuated and supported during drills and emergencies.
+The AFN position is responsible for ensuring the safety of students and adults with access and functional needs during drills and emergencies and facilitates the planning and preparation for appropriate support.
+The AFN position directs assistance activities and coordinates with the Operations Section to identify specific disabilities, access and functional needs of the school population, and also considers the potential needs of visitors.
+The position is responsible for ensuring that these individuals are safely evacuated and supported during drills and emergencies.